 The Starting Strength Program

-Quite possibly the most proven and often recommended beginner routine of them all (especially for people looking to get as strong as possible as fast as possible), you really can’t go wrong with Mark Rippetoe’s Starting Strength program or any of its variations.
+Quite possibly the most often recommended beginner routine of them all (especially for people looking to get as strong as possible as fast as possible), you really can’t go wrong with Mark Rippetoe’s Starting Strength program or any of its variations.

 While I highly recommend picking up a copy of the book (Starting Strength (3rd edition)), you can find everything you need to know about the Starting Strength program online for free.
 Start here: